doktor-nick/iCluster/README.md

 Hamilton N., Teasdale R.D.
 Visualizing and clustering high throughput sub-cellular localization imaging BMC Bioinformatics 2008;9:81. http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-81

 WARNING: iCluster has not yet been updated to work with Processsing 3.
 Processing 2 is the preferred version to use.
+Getting iCluster to work in Processing 3 should be fairly straight forward, but I've just got to get around to it.